 The Rationality of Decision Biases

-Biases may lead to smaller variability, which raises the decision-maker’s expected concave utility.
+Biases may lead to smaller variability, which raises the decision-maker's expected concave utility.
 As a result, seeking unbiased estimators can be a strictly dominated decision approach.
 Moreover, by aggregating unrelated tasks and leveraging supposedly irrelevant information, the decision-maker may improve the unbiased decision by shrinking it toward an arbitrarily chosen reference point.
 This revelation highlights the difference between probability theory and statistical inference.
-Relying on the findings of behavioral decision research, we further illustrate that compared to economic models based on probability theory, economic models based on statistical inference better reconcile the gap between rational theories and descriptive behavior.
+Moreover, it leads to novel testable hypotheses for estimation problems when the knowledge is primarily gained through experience and observation.
+Built upon the findings of anchoring effects in behavioral economics, we further illustrate that compared to economic models based on probability theory, economic models based on statistical inference better reconcile the gap between rational theories and descriptive behavior.

 Keywords: Decision Making under Uncertainty, Behavioral Economics, Decision Theory, James-Stein Shrinkage, Anchoring